bensheldon/activerecord-has_some_of_many/README.md

   # You can also use `has_some_of_many` to get the top N records.
 Be sure to add a limit to the scope.
   has_some_of_many :last_five_posts, -> { order("created_at DESC").limit(5) }, class_name: "Post"

-  # More complex scopees are possible, for example:
+  # More complex scopes are possible, for example:
   has_one_of_many :top_comment, -> { where(published: true).order("votes_count DESC") }, class_name: "Comment"
   has_some_of_many :top_ten_comments, -> { where(published: true).order("votes_count DESC").limit(10) }, class_name: "Comment"
 end